In April 2025, new pricing for car parking was introduced after being approved at Budget Full Council.

 At a Council Executive Meeting on Tuesday 3 June the Executive agreed to a range of changes to car parking charges.

-This was in response to feedback from residents and businesses most affected by the changes.
+This was in response to feedback from residents and businesses most affected by the changes made in April 2025.

 These changes include:

-• introducing an 'outer car parks' (for car parks located outside the inner ring road) lower parking rate, including at Bishopthorpe Road car park, which it’s proposed is moved in line with charges approved for community car parks at East Parade car park and Rowntree Park car park in the council’s 2025 to 2026 Budget
+- introducing a 'community car parks' lower parking rate, including at Bishopthorpe Road car park, with charges at Bishopthorpe Road moving in line with charges approved for community car parks at East Parade car park and Rowntree Park car park in the council’s 2025 to 2026 Budget

-• this would mean Bishopthorpe Road car park will become £3.00 per hour (£2.10 per hour for Minster Badge holders), with a maximum stay of 3 hours
+- this means that Bishopthorpe Road car park will have a charge of £3.00 per hour (£2.10 per hour for Minster Badge holders), with a maximum stay of 3 hours

-• approving that East Parade car park should remain matched to the outer car parks parking rates, to ensure consistency across out of city centre parking and reflect the different nature of local shopping areas outside of the immediate city centre
+- approving that East Parade car park should remain matched to the community car parks parking rates, to ensure consistency across out of city centre parking and reflect the different nature of local shopping areas outside of the immediate city centre

 New car parking area charges

-Different car-parking charges will be applied depending which of these areas a car park is located in, with lower rates at the outer car parks.
+Different car-parking charges apply depending on which of these categories a parking area is in, with lower rates at the community car parks and at on-street parking outside the inner ring road.

 The different rates are applicable for standard charges, for Minster Badge holders, at evenings and at weekends.

-The car parks within these areas are as follows.
+The car parks within these categories are as follows.

 Central car parks: